wilhelm-lab/oktoberfest/docs/contributing.rst

 Your pull request needs to meet the following guidelines for acceptance:

-- The Nox test suite must pass without errors and warnings.
+- All checks in ``make check`` must pass without errors or warnings.
 - Include unit tests.
 This project maintains a high code coverage.
 - If your changes add functionality, update the documentation accordingly.

-To run linting and code formatting checks before committing your change, you can install pre-commit as a Git hook by running the following command:
+To install pre-commit as a Git hook so checks run automatically on every commit:

 .. code:: console

-   $ nox --session=pre-commit -- install
+   $ poetry run pre-commit install

 It is recommended to open an issue before starting work on anything.
 This will allow a chance to talk it over with the owners and validate your approach.